RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 PUBLIC_KEY=<encoded_public_key>
 ```

-Now, you can use the APIs for database locally.
+Now, you can use the APIs for the database locally.
 Because we will deploy the project on Heroku, you should also add these `encoded_private_key` and `encoded_public_key` on Heroku.
 Here are steps:

 1. Go Heroku console, and go to the review system app.
 2. Go to the `Settings` tab, and click `Reveal Config Vars`.
 3. Add `PRIVATE_KEY` in the `KEY` column, and add `encoded_private_key` in the `VALUE` column.
 4. Do the same steps on the database system app, but add `PUBLIC_KEY` in the `KEY` column, and add `encoded_public_key` in the `VALUE` column.

-Then you can use the APIs for database on Heroku.
+Then you can use the APIs for the database on Heroku.

 ### Test